nlf/git-gh/README.md

 To install:

 First, install a compiler.
 You're on your own for that.
 Also, install libcurl, json-c, and iniparser C libraries.
+They're in homebrew if you're on OSX.
 This currently assumes you already have a ~/.gitgh file created with your config in it.
 I don't know what will happen if you don't.

 ```
 make
-sudo make install // just kidding, there's no install, but the binaries will be in the "bin" directory
+sudo make install
 ```

 Commands